Veterinary Cardiology at Upstate Veterinary Specialties

 - Ambulatory ECG monitoring (Holter or event recorders)

 These techniques give the cardiologist insight into the structure and function (or dysfunction) of the heart muscle, heart valves, and blood vessels.

-Management of cardiac and vascular diseases in pets usually involves medical therapy (oral or topical medications).
-For some congenital diseases (birth defects affecting the heart) minimally invasive surgeries can be helpful in correcting or reducing the severity of the defects.
-Surgery is also used in older patients for treatment of pericardial diseases, heart rhythm disturbances (pacemaker implantation), and cardiac tumors.
+Management of cardiac and vascular diseases in pets usually involves oral medical therapy.
+For some congenital diseases, minimally invasive surgeries can help correct or reduce the severity of the defects.
+Surgery is also used in older patients to treat pericardial diseases, heart rhythm disturbances (pacemaker implantation), and cardiac tumors.

 Most heart conditions require chronic therapy and can be managed on an outpatient basis by a board-certified cardiologist, along with your primary care veterinarian.

 A veterinary cardiologist has advanced training beyond their doctor of veterinary medicine degree.
 After completing a three-year residency program, qualified candidates sit for an exam to achieve board certification by the American College of Veterinary Internal Medicine and are considered experts in their field.